jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 ## The Un-Christian Secret Behind the New Anti-Liberalism

-This is in response to some of the intellectual ferment on the conservative side.
+This post is in response to some of the intellectual ferment on the conservative side.
 Normally, I would greet any sign of this as an unalloyed good.

-There are a lot of "little c" conservatives throughout the United States.
+There are many "little c" conservatives throughout the United States.
-By that, I mean, the sorts of people who fancy themselves as Burkean conservatives.
+By that, I mean, the sorts of people who fancy themselves as Burkean conservatives, even though they have no idea what "Burkean" means.
 Far from the confines of talk radio with its thinly veiled racism, jingoism and chauvinism, these are the sorts of conservatives that middle-of-the-road establishment journalists imagine middle America to be populated with.
-Such people are skeptical of governmental solutions - particularly of the top-down nature.
+Such conservatives are skeptical of governmental solutions - particularly of the top-down nature.
 They are skeptical of change, particularly when it appears to be change "for change's sake."
 And they are particularly concerned about the enervating effects of secularism and media-driven antipathy